 The Tinchule Forest of Nepal & India’s Singalila National Park is one of the most exotic Himalayan habitats in the eastern Indo-Nepal region.
 Singalila is a national park of India located on the Singalila Ridge at an altitude ranging between 7000 feet to 12000 feet above sea level, in the Darjeeling district of West Bengal.
 It is well known for the incredibly scenic trekking route to the Sandakphu peak that runs through it.

-Apart from Red Pandas other mammals found in the region include Himalayan Black Bear, Clouded Leopard, Leopard, Black Panther, Leopard Cat, Serow, Barking Deer, Yellow-throated Marten, Wild Boar, Pangolin, Himalayan Pika etc. Tinchule-Singalila is also a Birding Paradise.
+Apart from Red Pandas other mammals found in the region include Himalayan Black Bear, Clouded Leopard, Leopard, Black Panther, Leopard Cat, Serow, Barking Deer, Yellow-throated Marten, Wild Boar, Pangolin, Himalayan Pika, etc. Tinchule-Singalila is also a Birding Paradise.
 More than 300 species of birds are found here.
-It has a plethora of exotic and colourful birds like the Blood Pheasant, Satyr Tragopan, Kalij Pheasant, Brown and Fulvous Parrotbills, Rufous-vented Tit, and Old World babblers like the Fire-tailed Myzornis and the Golden-breasted Fulvetta, Rose Finches, Bull Finches, Wren Babblers, Laughingthrushes, Nuthatches, Treecreepers, Yuhinas, Minivets, Partriges and many more avian wonders call these mountains their home.
+It has a plethora of exotic and colorful birds like the Blood Pheasant, Satyr Tragopan, Kalij Pheasant, Brown and Fulvous Parrotbills, Rufous-vented Tit, and Old World babblers like the Fire-tailed Myzornis and the Golden-breasted Fulvetta, Rose Finches, Bull Finches, Wren Babblers, Laughingthrushes, Nuthatches, Treecreepers, Yuhinas, Minivets, Partriges, and many more avian wonders call these mountains their home.

-The homestay is an Indo-Nepal joint venture towards sustainable tourism around the Red Panda and it’s conservation.
-The endangered Red Panda & its habitat is largely threatened across their region of distribution and pushing them further towards extinction.
+The homestay is an Indo-Nepal joint venture towards sustainable tourism around the Red Panda and its conservation.
+The endangered Red Panda & its habitat are largely threatened across their region of distribution and pushing them further towards extinction.
 The founders and operators of the homestay strive hard to protect and conserve the Red Panda and have launched a conservation project dedicated to this cause.
 Your travel to this region to see and photograph Red Pandas directly contributes to conservation as the homestay shares 20% of profits earned from hospitality with its conservation initiative.

 The road passing along the homestay is the International border between India and Nepal.
 During the Red Panda Photo Tour, you would be walking back and forth into India and Nepal several times a day.
 Literally just crossing the road would politically take you across from India to Nepal and vice versa.